jeapostrophe/reach-examples/cmd-and-web/readme.md

 # Command Version

-Run the command-line version like this:
+Follow these steps to build and run the command-line version:

 1. Change directory to the root of this repository (`cmd-and-web`).